AmberForrester/Tetris_Game/README.md

 clock = pygame.time.Clock()
 ```

-***Make sure Clock has a capital C, to control the frame rate of the game - "How fast the game will run"***
+**Make sure Clock has a capital C to control the frame rate of the game - _"How fast the game will run"_**